 Git source control is one of the most popular options.
 Some teams use open source Git.
 Others use enterprise Git.
-Some popular Git source control systems include GitHub, GitLab, and Bitbucket.
+Some popular Git source control options include GitHub, GitLab, and Bitbucket.

 Perforce also has Git tools.
-Helix4Git is a Git server inside a Perforce server that brings your Git source code into your pipeline.
+Helix4Git is a version control with Git that is locked into a Perforce server.
+This streamlines your pipeline.
 And Helix TeamHub can host Git repositories.

 Helix Core is a Perforce source control tool, available for free for up to 5 users.
 It’s especially well-suited for complex development challenges (such as game development or embedded systems development).
 And it scales well as teams (and files) grow.